shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 - And more theoretically: What would need to be different in how we work so in the future (few years?), everything will indeed be different and much more productive?

-My hope is that these posts will help enthusiastic devs boost their productivity, and to contribute to the general conversation around AI and coding.
+My hope is that these posts will help enthusiastic devs boost their productivity and contribute to the general conversation around AI and coding.

 In this intro post, I'm describing the general concept, with some high-level examples (most of the series will be low-level and technical).

 ## Creating maintainable software
-By now (2025-06), the term vibe coding has been with us for a few months, and tools / platforms have been here for quite a bit more.
+By now (2025-06), the term vibe coding has been with us for a few months, and tools / platforms have been around for quite a bit longer.
-AI coding assistants already help us in many ways, including creating impressive projects to a level that would seem science fiction just a few years ago.
+AI coding assistants already help us in many ways, including creating impressive projects to a level that would have seemed like science fiction just a few years ago.
 We're seeing fast and significant improvement in many areas of dev work.

-However, the effect is far less impressive for what is the bulk of dev work today - ongoing work on large code bases.
+However, the effect is far less impressive for what is the bulk of dev work today - ongoing work on large codebases.
 Don't get me wrong - it's great, it's an amazing productivity boost, but it's not the same categorical change that we're seeing when vibe coding smaller non-production-grade projects.

-We all know that in most real-world non-small code bases, on most changes we make, AI just doesn't speed us up 10x right now.
+We all know that in most real-world non-small codebases, on most changes we make, AI just doesn't speed us up 10x right now.
 In practice, while this does happen sometimes - at the moment it's only "here and there".
 It's not the general case.

 ## The easy path is to adjust the code to the AI (AI-first / AI-native / AI-driven)
-I believe that huge improvements to productivity on large code bases are possible with the current generation of LLMs.
+I believe that huge improvements to productivity on large codebases are possible with the current generation of LLMs.
 More than 10x.

-And I believe that part of what we need to do in order to get there in the long run is to build AI compatibility into the code-base from the ground up (this approach is usually called AI-first / AI-native / AI-driven development).
+And I believe that part of what we need to do in order to get there in the long run is to build AI compatibility into the codebase from the ground up (this approach is usually called AI-first / AI-native / AI-driven development).
-For the shorter-term, this can be "done in pieces" - make a certain part, or certain aspect of the code base be "AI-friendly".
+For the shorter-term, this can be "done in pieces" - make a certain part, or certain aspect of the codebase be "AI-friendly".

 Why?
 Well, AI has different trade-offs than human teams in what is easy or hard when creating software.